• Skip to primary navigation

 Whole Moong beans are a good source of folate, which makes them great to eat during pregnancy.

-Moong beans are very versatile, and can be eaten as a soup, curry or salad.
-So do incorporate them in your diet.
+Moong beans are versatile and can be eaten as soup, curry, or salad.
+So, do incorporate them into your diet.

 Green Moong Dal curry in a bowl garnished with cilantro